wandb/docs/docs/guides/model_registry/walkthrough.md

 * Create and train a model with the MNIST dataset and the Keras framework.
 * Log the model that you trained to a W&B project
-* Mark the dataset you used as a dependency to the model you created
+* Mark the dataset used as a dependency to the model you created
 * Link the model to the W&B Registry.
 * Evaluate the performance of the model you link to the registry
 * Mark a model version ready for production.

 :::note
-* It is expected that the following code snippets are copied and executed in the order they are presented in this guide.
+* Copy the code snippets in the order presented in this guide.
-* Code that is not unique to the Model Registry are hidden in collapsible cells.
+* Code not unique to the Model Registry are hidden in collapsible cells.
 :::

 ## Setting up

 Before you get started, import the Python dependencies required for this walkthrough: